in loving memory of Dan and Barbara Jessup

 As you can see from this old drawing, Mikey represents the "old style" cairn terrier rather than the fluffy, sculpted dogs too often seen in the show ring these days.

 Wee Mikey has a proper "hard jacket" that keeps out all weather and makes him easy to clean.
 You do not need to "hand strip" a real terrier - think about it... do you think those old Scottish farmers spent hours plucking their barn dog's coat!?
 No, a true working terrier needs a useful, no-nonsense coat that stays tidy with just a bit of care once a month.
+At 6 years of age, Wee Mikey has NEVER been stripped or plucked.

 I strive to produce this coat in my cairns and so far am having success.
 As well Mikey has found favor as a stud dog due to his friendly, sweet personality.
 Truly, to know Wee Mikey is to love him, he's just that kind of a dog.